-LSU football fans are passionate, fierce defenders of their school, but when two Georgia Southern fans died in a car accident after leaving the game on Aug.
-31, fans from both teams came together to support the family of the deceased.
+LSU football fans are passionate, fierce defenders of their school, but when two Georgia Southern fans died in a car accident after leaving the game on August 31, fans from all over came together to support the family of the deceased.

-Danny and Julie Hagan were driving home on I-16 near Swainboro, Georgia, when their vehicle hydroplaned and crashed into a tree in the median, according to several news reports.
+Danny and Julie Hagan were driving home on I-16 when their vehicle hydroplaned and crashed into a tree in the median, news reports said.
 Danny Hagan was pronounced dead at the scene, while Julie died later in a hospital.

 Two days after the accident, Mandeville resident Michael Booth created a GoFundMe for the Hagan children.
-Booth said he initially set the goal at $5,000 because he worried $10,000 might be too much.
-As of Sept.
-11, the donations stand at around $43,000, and the goal has since been increased to $45,000.
+Booth said he initially set the goal at $5,000 because he worried $10,000 might be too much, but at the time of writing the donations currently stand at around $43,000.

 Booth said he was proud to see LSU fans rally together and support the GoFundMe.
-People from around the country and other parts of the world donated, he said.
+People from around the country and other parts of the world donated, he added.

 Over 1,000 people have contributed so far.
 Many of those donors left comments expressing their sympathy for the children.

-“I pray this helps the children in some small way,” Melissa Murphy said on GoFundMe.org.
-“From the people here in Baton Rouge, know that our thoughts and prayers are with y’all.
-God bless.”
+"I pray this helps the children in some small way," Melissa Murphy commented.
+"From the people people here in Baton Rouge, know that our thoughts and prayers are with y’all.
+God bless."

-“I have two teenagers, I worry about them driving and being in an accident, and it breaks my heart three children lost their young parents,” Stephen Minor commented.
+"I have two teenagers, I worry about them driving and being in an accident, and it breaks my heart 3 children lost their young parents," Stephen Minor commented.

 Others noted their happiness at seeing college football fans from different schools supporting a human cause.